erik-sv/encypher-ai/docs/package/user-guide/metadata-encoding.md

 1. **Header**: Identifies the metadata format and version
 2. **Metadata Length**: The size of the metadata in bytes
 3. **Metadata Content**: The JSON-serialized metadata
-4. **HMAC**: The cryptographic signature for verification
+4. **Digital Signature**: The cryptographic signature for verification

 ### Encoding Algorithm

 1. Convert metadata to JSON
-2. Calculate HMAC using the metadata and secret key
+2. Calculate digital signature using the metadata and private key
 3. Find suitable targets in the text
-4. Convert each byte of the header, metadata, and HMAC to variation selectors
+4. Convert each byte of the header, metadata, and signature to variation selectors
 5. Insert variation selectors after target characters

 ### Decoding Algorithm